JehanneOS/jehanne/POLITICS.md

 To this aim I want to build the simplest possible distributed operating system that can provide all the services people expect from a modern operating system and much more.
-This way, people will be able to read and understand its internals and to code their own tools for it.
+This way, everybody will be able to read and understand its internals and to code their own tools for it.